virtuosoft-dev/hcpp-nodeapp/README.md

 &nbsp;
 ## Installation
 HestiaCP-NodeApp requires an Ubuntu based installation of [Hestia Control Panel](https://hestiacp.com) in addition to an installation of [HestiaCP-Pluginable](https://github.com/steveorevo/hestiacp-pluginable) to function; please ensure that you have first installed pluginable on your Hestia Control Panel before proceeding.
-Switch to a root user and simply download and unzip this project and move the folder to the `/usr/local/hestia/plugins` folder.
+Switch to a root user and simply clone this project to the /usr/local/hestia/plugins folder.
 It should appear as a subfolder with the name `nodeapp`, i.e. `/usr/local/hestia/plugins/nodeapp`.

 First, switch to root user:
 ```